 Now a wealthy woman, Harriet Martineau, decided to spend the next two years travelling in the USA.
 On her return she published Society in America (1837).
 The book was mainly a critique of America's failure to live up to its democratic principles.
 Martineau was especially concerned about the treatment of women and called one chapter The Political Non-existence of Women.
 She claimed that women were treated like slaves.
 They were both "given indulgence rather than justice".
 Martineau argued for an improvement in women's education, so that "marriage need not be their only object in life."

 In 1839 Martineau had her first novel, Deerbrook, published.
+It was one of the few British novels to mention the Captain Swing Riots.
 This was followed by The Hour and the Man (1840) based on the life of the slave leader, Toussaint L'Ouverture.
 The Playfellow, a volume of children's stories, was published in 1841.

 Harriet Martineau moved to the Lake District in 1845 where she built herself a house near Ambleside.
 Her next major publication was The History of the Peace (1849) a history of England between 1816 and 1846.
 This was followed by Letters on the Laws of Man's Nature and Development (1851).
 The book created a sensation as it was a complete rejection of religious belief.
 The publication of the book ended her friendship with her brother, James Martineau, who was now a leading figure in the Unitarian Church.